siyelo/dna/_docs/decisions.md

 Sample decisions:

--   “Should I arrange a free seminar with Lyssa Adkins” =&gt; **Own decision**.
+-   "Should I arrange a free seminar with Lyssa Adkins" =&gt; **Own decision**.
 Just do it.
--   “Which color should we have on the Siyelo cup?” =&gt; **Own decision with team input**.
+-   "Which color should we have on the Siyelo cup?" =&gt; **Own decision with team input**.
--   “How often should we do Siyelo unconferences?” =&gt; **Own decision with team anchoring**.
+-   "How often should we do Siyelo unconferences?" =&gt; **Own decision with team anchoring**.
--   “Should we divided the company into two business units?” =&gt;
+-   "Should we divided the company into two business units?" =&gt;
     **Team decision**.

 At the end of the day it’s about balancing risk.
 If you make the